CLRX/CLRX-mirror/doc/ClrxAsmAmdCl2.md

 including VCC, FLAT_SCRATCH and XNACK_MASK.
 While using kernel configuration (`.config`) the `.sgprsnum` set number of all SGPRs except VCC and FLAT_SCRATCH and XNACK_MASK (rule from AMD binary format support).
+Since CLRX policy 0.2 (200) a `.sgprsnum` set number of all SGPRs including VCC, FLAT_SCRATCH and XNACK_MASK (extra registers) for both old style configuration and HSA configuration.

 ## List of the specific pseudo-operations